hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/reputation2.md

 * Year: 2018
 * Blog: https://blog.trendmicro.com/trendlabs-security-intelligence/apps-disguised-security-tools-bombard-users-ads-track-users-location/

-This malware sample contains the ability to push full screen ads to the user.
-It also contains the ability to steal device or user information.
-The malware sample collects device and user-specific information on boot events (Boot Complete), package events (Install Referrer), network events (Connectivity Change), and by scheduling a repeating alarm.
-It also registers a broadcast receiver that pushes full screen ads when the device unlocks or screen turns on.
-Lastly, it hides it's icon on application launch after checking for sandbox environments and a set period of time passes.
+This malware sample contains the ability to push ads disruptively to the user.
+On application launch, the malware dynamically registers device status events to push ads disruptively to the user.
+The malware also dynamically registers network status system events that check whether the device has network connectivity.
+Upon a valid network connection, the malware leaks device and user-specific information.
+It then checks sandboxing indicators and that a set amount of time has past before hiding the app icon.

 ## Signature
 ---